Sérgio Correia running for president of Lawyers Association | MACAU DAILY TIMES 澳門每日時報

-Lawyer Sérgio de Almeida Correia announced moments ago his candidacy for President of the Lawyers Association (AAM).

-The veteran barrister made his bid public during a press conference held at his office this evening (Friday).
+Lawyer Sérgio de Almeida Correia on Friday announced his candidacy for president of the Lawyers Association (AAM), making his bid public during a press conference held at his office.

-The current president Jorge Neto Valente said recently in an interview with Radio Macau that “the time has come for a total renovation of the AAM’s board,” hinting he is not wanting to run for another mandate.
-Valente has been at the helm of the barrister’s association for decades.
+“I want an Advocacy with no conflicts of interest; one which fulfills its social responsibility,” he said.
+“I want a loyal, forthright and courageous legal practice.
+A rigorous practice and accountable to citizens.”

 Almeida Correia, who holds a PhD in political science, has been regularly in the public eye with sharp comments on politics and legal affairs both on his blog and as a commentator for Radio Macau’s Contraponto talk show.
 He also often offers his comments and critical views to the local press, including the Macau Daily Times.